jdefrance7/SeniorDesignProject/Arduino/libraries/README.md

 ### BNO055

-Provides standardized functions for interfacing with the BNO055 IMU.
+Provides standardized IMU functions for interfacing with the BNO055.

 ---

 ### LSM9DS1

-Provides standardized functions for interfacing with the LSM9DS1 IMU.
+Provides standardized IMU functions for interfacing with the LSM9DS1.

 ---

 ### NXP_FXOS_FXAS

-Provides standardized functions for interfacing with the NXP_FXOS_FXAS IMU.
+Provides standardized IMU functions for interfacing with the NXP_FXOS_FXAS.

 ---